MeltingDiamond/TBMM/README.md

 Version 0.1 will be the version that every mod is compatible and can be installed (dll replace, dll replace + other external files, BepInEx and BepInEx + other external files).
 I will delay 0.1 untill all mentioned mod types are supported.

-After ~0.7 and up I will make it open source and let the community help develop it further, there might be some ui updates to make TBMM look better and issues on the [issues page](https://github.com/MeltingDiamond/TBMM/issues) will be looked at and fixed.
+~0.7 and up I will make it open source and let the community help develop it further.<br>
+After 0.1 there might be some ui updates to make TBMM look better and issues on the [issues page](https://github.com/MeltingDiamond/TBMM/issues) will be looked at and fixed.

 Now there won't be any major version with planned features only bumps to the version whenever a new release happens.
 (New release happens whenever enough changes are done)